Beginner rock guitar lessons for n00bs and rusty rockers

 Just take for example the two songs I've chosen for this guitar chord lesson.
 Both songs start out with the same progression, but notice the difference in strum pattern.

-The first is "Never Let You Down" by Third Eye Blind.
+The first is "Never Let You Go" by Third Eye Blind.
 The guitar plays E-B-A-A pretty much continuously throughout the song.
-Contrast that with "I'll Supply The Love" by Toto with E-B-B-A-A. They throw in a C#m in the next count, strumming A-B-C#m-B-B-A-A.
+Contrast that with "I'll Supply The Love" by Toto with E-B-B-A-A.

 Obviously, you're not going to get the strum or rhythm down by just reading this.
 Hunt down the songs below and see if you can hear the chords being played.
 Then use the links to the tabs for some practice.